Best holiday destinations in South America

 In Central America, Costa Rica has quickly emerged as one of the most popular destinations in the region, mainly for its diverse natural environment that encompasses mountains, volcanoes, wildlife, rainforest and beach.
 It’s also a small country with good-quality hotels, an excellent road network and a reputation for safety, so it’s easy to get about by road.

-For an introduction to Costa Rica, from less than £1,200 per person, Value Costa Rica: The Essential Highlights is a 12-day tour that includes the Tortuguero Jungle Reserve, Monteverde Cloud Forest Reserve, Arenal volcano and beach time.
+For an introduction to the country, try this Costa Rica Highlights 12-day private tour which will take you to Tortuguero Jungle Reserve, Monteverde Cloud Forest Reserve, Arenal volcano and both Pacific and Caribbean coasts.

 There is almost no limit to the many types of holidays you can enjoy in Latin America, and many more great countries.
-Chile offers an intoxicating mix of mountains, lakes, forests and glaciers – the Atitlan Desert is said to be the driest place on Earth and is surely among the most starkly beautiful.
-Colombia is exciting and colourful, while Nicaragua is rapidly emerging as a destination in its own right.
+Nicaragua is rapidly emerging as a destination in its own right, while Mexico is a favourite destination for white-sand beach holidays.